o3de/o3de.org/content/docs/userguide/component-static-mesh.md

+description: ' Use the Mesh component to add visual geometry to entities in &ALYlong;. '
+slug: component-static-mesh
+title: Mesh
+---
 # Mesh<a name="component-static-mesh"></a>

 You can add the **Mesh** component to an entity to provide visual geometry on an entity\.
 The **Mesh** component has key controls and options for Lumberyard's basic rendering features\.
 The supported geometry type is meshes \(`.cgf`\)\.

 ## Mesh Component Properties<a name="component-static-mesh-properties"></a>

-![\[Mesh component properties in Lumberyard Editor\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/component/component-mesh-component-properties.png)
+![\[Mesh component properties in Lumberyard Editor\]](/images/component/component-mesh-component-properties.png)

 The **Mesh** component has the following properties: